-The switch supports IEEE 802.1x (dot1x) port-based access control that prevents unauthorized access to the network by requiring users to first enter a user ID and password for authentication.
-Client authentication is controlled centrally by an RADIUS server using EAPOL (Extensible Authentication Protocol Over LANs).
+The switch supports IEEE 802.1x (dot1x) port-based access control that prevents unauthorized access to the network by requiring users to first submit credentials for authentication.
+Client authentication is controlled centrally by an authentication server using EAP (Extensible Authentication Protocol).